Update in 2021

-Amos Kipeen is leading the effort on the ground, along with volunteers from the Mara Discovery Community Empowerment Centre and the Enturoto Community Health Centre, both in Aitong.
-The water is provided by Friends of Maasai Mara from their H2OpenDoors purification facility.
+Amos led the effort on the ground, along with volunteers from the Mara Discovery Centre and the Enturoto Community Health Centre, both in Aitong.

-The area covered is Lemek-Aitong-Talek, along the eastern edge of the Maasai Mara National Reserve, where 2000 families live in traditional Maasai earthen structures without power, water, or vehicles.
+The area covered was Lemek-Aitong-Talek, along the eastern edge of the Maasai Mara National Reserve, where 2000 families live in traditional Maasai earthen structures without power, water, or vehicles.

 UNDERSTAND THE ISSUE

-The Maasai people — already a vulnerable and marginalized population — are hit especially hard by this pandemic.
-With the closing of livestock markets and the complete collapse of safari tourism (exacerbated by months of historic flooding this year), they have lost their only means of income.
-Families here have a critical shortage of food.
-They have no vehicles, and even if they could get to markets, they have no money and the rural shops are out of provisions.
+The Maasai people — already a vulnerable and marginalized population — were hit especially hard by this pandemic.
+With the closing of livestock markets and the complete collapse of safari tourism (exacerbated by months of historic flooding), they had lost their only means of income.
+There was also a critical shortage of food in the area.
+Most families have no vehicle, and even if they could get to markets, there was no money to be had and rural shops were out of provisions.

-On top of this, the reality of the pandemic is not widely understood here, increasing the risk of exposure to this community and to populations beyond.
-Our goal is to provide the basic needs of food, water, soap, and other provisions while families stay safe at home.
-We are also delivering healthcare information in partnership with the local Enturoto Community Health Centre so people are educated and following safe protocols.
+On top of this, at least at the start, the reality of the pandemic was not widely understood here, increasing the risk of exposure to this community and populations beyond.
+Our goal was to provide the basic needs of food, water, soap, sanitary supplies, and other provisions while families stayed safe at home.
+We also delivered healthcare information in partnership with the local Enturoto Community Health Centre.

-An additional concern is the viability of the wildlife, in this the most wildlife-rich region of Kenya.
-With no other choices, desperate families may need to turn to hunting.
-Unless we come together and help, this crisis is likely to have devastating long-term ramifications impacting development, culture, conservation, and the survival and well being of tens of thousands of people.
+An additional concern was the viability of the wildlife, in this the most wildlife-rich region of Kenya.
+With no other choices, desperate families sometimes turn to hunting.
+This crisis has had devastating long-term ramifications impacting development, culture, conservation, and the survival and well being of tens of thousands of people.

 INTERVIEWS WITH COMMUNITY MEMBERS ABOUT THE PANDEMIC